vigneshsweekaran/flipdazed.github.io/_pages/about.md

 layout:    about
 permalink: "/about/"
 author:    am
-keywords:  about person demo example
+keywords:  about profile
 title:     About Me
 menutitle: About Me
 weight:    90
-excerpt:   This page contains the curriculum vitae (CV) of the author.
+excerpt:   A simple description for a simple being.
 ---

 Studying towards MSc in Theoretical Physics at The University of Edinburgh with a focus on quantum field theory and lattice field theory.
 I spend most of my time these days coding or doing maths.